hiddentao/ansijet/README.md

 Installation instructions:

-Ansible stores its data in MongoDB.
+Ansijet stores its data in MongoDB.
 The default configuration expects to be able to connect to a MongoDB server running on `127.0.0.1` (i.e. `localhost`).

 **Setup your Ansible playbooks**